porres/pd-else/Code_source/Compiled/signal/sfont~/README.md

-* * *

-**[sfont~] - A soundfont player for Pure Data based on FluidSynth.**

-* * *

 ### About:

-[sfont~] is an external for Pure Data that loads soundfont files for a fullblown orchestra.
-It is based on the FluidSynth open source project, a Real-Time SoundFont Software Synthesizer (see <https://www.fluidsynth.org> and <https://github.com/FluidSynth/fluidsynth>).
-Currently, [sfont~] uses FluidSynth 2.2.7!
+[sfont~] is a Pd external  that loads soundfont files based on the FluidSynth, see <https://www.fluidsynth.org>, it is part of the ELSE, see <https://github.com/porres/pd-else>.
 Copyright: Alexandre Torres Porres and others

-[sfont~] has its own repository (<https://github.com/porres/pd-sfont>) so it can be compiled separately, but it is part of the ELSE library of externals by Alexandre Porres, see <https://github.com/porres/pd-else>.

 --------------------------------------------------------------------------

 ### Licence:

 Distributed under the GPLv2+, please check the LICENSE file for details.

 --------------------------------------------------------------------------